 For more information about user keys, including instructions for finding your user key in the Gigya Console, see Using the User Key.

-Creating A User Key
+Creating an Application Key

 To manage your Gigya Applications: